Simone Opitz

-Simone Opitz (born 3 July 1963 in Sonneberg, Thuringia) is an East German-German cross-country skier who competed from 1985 to 1993.
+Simone Opitz (born 3 July 1963 in Sonneberg, Bezirk Suhl) is an East German-German cross-country skier who competed from 1985 to 1993.
 Competing in two Winter Olympics, she earned best finish of fifth twice at the 1988 Winter Olympics in Calgary (20 km, 4 × 5 km relay).

 Opitz's best finish at the FIS Nordic World Ski Championships was fifth in the 10 km event at Val di Fiemme in 1991.
 Her only World Cup victory was in a 20 km event in Czechoslovakia in 1986.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).